neoforged/Documentation/docs/blocks/states.md

     @Override
     protected void createBlockStateDefinition(StateDefinition.Builder<Block, BlockState> pBuilder) {
-        pBuilder.add(FACING, POWERED); // this is where the properties are actually added to the state }
+        // this is where the properties are actually added to the state pBuilder.add(FACING, POWERED);
+    }

     @Override
     @Nullable
     public BlockState getStateForPlacement(BlockPlaceContext pContext) {
-        // code that determines which state will be used when placing down this block, depending on the BlockPlaceContext }
+        // code that determines which state will be used when
+        // placing down this block, depending on the BlockPlaceContext }
 }
 ```